ToxicFrog/avr-bits/README.md

 By prefixing the name of a function with `@`, you can push the address of the function onto the stack rather than calling it.
 You can then call it later with `exec`, or do things like pass it to another function or to a flow-control construct like `if` or `while`.

-*Warning*: `@` is currently not safe to use on words stored in flash (i.e. builtins).
-It will appear to work, but do the wrong thing.
-Don't go there.
-TODO: when using `@` on a word with `SELF_IN_FLASH` set, create a copy of the word definition at the head of the dictionary with `SELF_IN_FLASH` unset but all other fields intact, then push the address of that copy.
+When using `@` on a function stored in flash, a copy is created in RAM that takes precedence, and the address of the copy is returned.

 ### Function definitions